joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 The driver architceture allows bus driver to manage interrupts and other resosurces through the kernel.
 Device drivers can then communicate with the bus driver to control individual devices and recieve interrupts and events.

 DM90 is intended to be somewhat portable to other operating systems.
+It is also intended to support the limitations of 90's hardware.

 # Definitions